CCSI-Toolset/FOQUS/docs/source/chapt_idaes/tutorial/idaes_test.rst

       f["heater_heat_duty"] = value(m.fs.heater.heat_duty[0])

    .. note::
       ipopt will need to be available in your environment.
-To install it into your conda or pip environment you could use: ``conda install -c conda-forge ipopt`` or ``pip install ipopt``
+      This should be available through the following command during the generic install of IDAES in the environment:
+      ``idaes get-extensions``

    Once the model is solved, the values of flowsheet output variables are assigned to the node output variables.

-6. Click the Run button to run the python script and check the node output variables section.
+6. Click the Run button to run the python script and check the node output variables section, note that their values should have changed.

 It should be noted that the values within Node Input Variables can be changed as per user’s requirement, to run different cases.

 .. note::
    For more information on installing IDAES, along with building and solving IDAES models, refer to the IDAES documentation: https://idaes-pse.readthedocs.io/en/stable/index.html

+   This tutorial demonstrates the capability of simulating IDAES based process models in FOQUS.
+However, optimization problems can also be solved using IDAES in FOQUS, by providing the required degrees of freedom.

    It is recommended that FOQUS and IDAES must be installed in the same conda environment for this example to run successfully.